Written by

 Step 4: Click Continue.

-Once the reinstallation finishes, your Mac will restart without a hitch and the error code won't show up again.
+Once the reinstallation finishes, your Mac will restart without a hitch and the error code won't show up any longer.

 Solution 3: Choose a new startup disk

-If you have no interest in reinstalling macOS, selecting another startup disk to boot your Mac is a nice choice as well.
+If you have no interest in reinstalling macOS, you can select another startup disk to boot your Mac.
 Keep reading to see how to select another startup disk on your Mac:

 Change your startup disk once